microsoft/TypeScript/doc/spec/Types.md

   * *M* is a numeric index signature of type *U*, and *U* is the Any type or *S* has an apparent string or numeric index signature of a type that is a subtype of *U*.

 When comparing call or construct signatures, parameter names are ignored and rest parameters correspond to an unbounded expansion of optional parameters of the rest parameter element type.

-Note that specialized call and construct signatures (section [#specialized-signatures]<!--3.9.2.4-->) are not significant when determining subtype and supertype relationships.

 Also note that type parameters are not considered object types.
 Thus, the only subtypes of a type parameter *T* are *T* itself and other type parameters that are directly or indirectly constrained to *T*.